 We are academically strong and our pupils perform very impressively in public examinations.
-Our pupils’ GCSE and IGCSE results for 2017 were outstanding: 81.5% of all GCSE and IGCSE entries were graded at A* or A. This achievement placed us in 19th position in the national table of nearly 240 Independent Co-educational Schools listed in The Times (August 2017).
+Our pupils’ GCSE and IGCSE results for 2018 were record-breaking: 84% of all GCSE and IGCSE entries were graded at A* or A.

 In 2017, the proportion of entries graded at A* was tantalisingly close to the IPS record of 25.1% while 84.1% of entries were graded at A*-B, making these results our second-best ever.
 When measured by the average number of UCAS points per pupil, our Leavers of 2017 were the most successful in the history of the School, with the average pupil winning 161.7 points.